Enquil/rtr_v5/README.md

 I thought this was out-of-the-box function but it seems you need to enable it.
 medium-high priority since it does hamper user experience a little bit, if not in a major way.

-### Form submitting multiple times (HOTFIX)
+### Form submitting multiple times (HOTFIX, REPLACE ASAP)

 When spam-clicking a form submit button (comment-form specifically), the form submits multiple times

 Temporary Fix: Added a js function to prevent default and put an overlay on top of the page until form is handled.
 This should be switched to a function that disables the button instead, or even straight python could possibly work. form is replaced by id for relevant form on the corresponding page.
+If a user really wants to bypass this, they can, so this has a really priority to be changed and tested in jest.

 ### Edit Post Form